adamchainz/time-machine/docs/usage.rst

   It may be:

   * A |datetime.datetime|__.
-    If it is naive, it will be assumed to have the UTC timezone.
+    If it is naive, it will have a timezone added per the current :attr:`naive_mode` value (which defaults to ``MIXED``, which treats naive datetimes as UTC).
     If it has ``tzinfo`` set to a |zoneinfo-instance|__ or |datetime.UTC|__, the current timezone will also be mocked.

     .. |datetime.datetime| replace:: ``datetime.datetime``